Benign paroxysmal positional vertigo

 Symptoms of benign paroxysmal positional vertigo

 The main symptom of benign paroxysmal positional vertigo is vertigo itself.
 The vertigo lasts just a short time - typically just for 20-30 seconds and usually no longer than a minute.
-It then goes away completely if you keep your head still.
+It goes away completely if the head is kept still.
 The vertigo is usually triggered by a change in head position.

-For example, getting out of bed and rolling over in bed are two of the most common movements that trigger a short episode of vertigo.
-Sometimes just looking up triggers an episode of vertigo.
+Getting out of bed and rolling over in bed are two of the most common movements that trigger a short episode of vertigo.
+Sometimes looking up triggers an episode of vertigo.

-With each episode of vertigo you may feel sick but people rarely vomit.
+Each episode of vertigo may cause a feeling of nausea but people rarely vomit.
 The nausea may last an hour or so even though the vertigo lasts just seconds.
-Between episodes of benign paroxysmal positional vertigo you feel well.
+Between episodes of benign paroxysmal positional vertigo people feel well.
 Many people who develop benign paroxysmal positional vertigo realise which head movements trigger their symptoms and so instinctively avoid those movements.

-In most cases, the symptoms clear away within several weeks or months.
-The solid fragments (otoconia) may dissolve or float out from the posterior semicircular canal and lodge in the vestibule where they cause no symptoms.
+In most cases, the symptoms clear away within a few weeks or months.
+The solid fragments (otoconia) may dissolve or float out from the posterior semi-circular canal and lodge in the vestibule where they cause no symptoms.

 Continue reading below